SilentCatD/bloc_notification/README.md

   },
 );
 ```
+Do note that notification fired will NOT cause ui rebuilds.

 ### NotificationObserver

-Easily observer notifications fired from bloc/ cubit with simple act of mixin the existed `BlocObserver`
+Easily observes notifications fired from bloc/ cubit by mixin the existed `BlocObserver`

 ```dart
 class MyObserver extends BlocObserver with NotificationObserverMixin{